fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/New-AzureSqlDatabaseServer.md

 ```

 ### -AdministratorLoginPassword
-Specifies the administrator account password for the ssSDS server.
+Specifies the administrator account password for the Azure SQL Database server.
 You must specify a strong password.
 For more information, see Strong Passwordshttp://go.microsoft.com/fwlink/p/?LinkId=154152 (http://go.microsoft.com/fwlink/p/?LinkId=154152) in MSDN.